What is changing?

 The government has confirmed that where pupils are placed in a private school because their needs cannot be met in the state sector, and they have their places funded by their Local Authority, a devolved government, or a non-departmental public body, their funder will be compensated for the VAT they incur on these pupils’ fees.

-Though, there are no special provisions where parents and carers of children with SEND have chosen to enrol their child to private school, as their needs could not be met in the state sector, 20% VAT will apply to these fees with no right to recovery.
+However, there are no special provisions where parents and carers of children with SEND have chosen to enrol their child to private school, if their needs could not be met in the state sector – 20% VAT will apply to these fees with no right to recovery.

 What does this mean?